caglartoklu/scrimpy/README.md

 # License

-scrimpy.py is licensed with MIT.
+scrimpy is licensed with MIT.
 See the [LICENSE](LICENSE.txt) file.